Kouřim: Etymology

 There are two theories about the origin of the name.
 Either it was derived from the personal name Kouřim, similar to how the names of the nearby localities Vlašim and Radim arose.
-According to the second theory, the name was derived from the word kouřit ('to smoke') and originally referred to a mountain that "smoked" (from which water evaporated after rains).
+According to the second theory, the name was derived from the Czech word kouřit ('to smoke') and originally referred to a mountain that "smoked" (from which water evaporated after rains).

 Geography

 Kouřim is located about 15 km west of Kolín and 31 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The Výrovka River flows through the town.

 The astronomical centre of Europe is located in the territory of Kouřim.
 It is marked by a monument.
 It is used for astronomical calculations, e.g. to determine the Central European time zone and the sunrise and sunset in the Czech Republic.